microsoft/playwright/docs/src/selectors.md

 page.click("text=Log in")
 ```

-By default, the match is case-insensitive, it ignores leading/trailing whitespace and searches for
-a substring.
-This means `text= Login` matches `<button>Button loGIN (click me)</button>`.
+Matching is case-insensitive and searches for a substring.
+This means `text=Login` matches `<button>Button loGIN (click me)</button>`.
+Matching also normalizes whitespace, for example it turns multiple spaces into one, turns line breaks into spaces and ignores leading and trailing whitespace.

-Text body can be escaped with single or double quotes for precise matching, insisting on exact match,
-including specified whitespace and case.
-This means `text="Login "` will only match
+Text body can be escaped with single or double quotes for full-string case-sensitive match instead.
+This means `text="Login"` will match `<button>Login</button>`, but not `<button>Login (click me)</button>` or `<button>login</button>`.
-`<button>Login </button>` with exactly one space after "Login".
 Quoted text follows the usual escaping
 rules, e.g. use `\"` to escape double quote in a double-quoted string: `text="foo\"bar"`.
+Note that quoted match still normalizes whitespace.

 Text body can also be a JavaScript-like regex wrapped in `/` symbols.
 This means `text=/^\\s*Login$/i`
 will match `<button> loGIN</button>` with any number of spaces before "Login" and no spaces after.